Waterloo campaign: Ligny through Wavre to Waterloo: Prussians advance from the Wood of Paris

 During the march from Genappe to La Belle Alliance, the main French army had detached Domon's 3rd Cavalry Division eastward to scout the area between the high road to Brussels and the Dyle.
-Desmichels' 4th Regiment of Chasseurs pushed as far as the bridge at Mousty, where its skirmishers exchanged a few carbine shots with some Prussian dragoons, who did not engage further them further.
-This allowed Napoleon to surmise that the principal Prussian column - of I and II Corps - had retreated through Tilly and Gentinnes; Grouchy was still unaware of this.
+Desmichels' 4th Regiment of Chasseurs pushed as far as the bridge at Mousty, where its skirmishers exchanged a few carbine shots with some Prussian dragoons, who did not engage them further.
+This allowed Napoleon to surmise that the principal Prussian column—of I and II Corps—had retreated through Tilly and Gentinnes; Grouchy was still unaware of this.

 Blücher ordered a cannonade against Domon's detachment, which was forming up en potence at a considerable distance from the Prussian vanguard; this was primarily to announce the Prussian presence and draw French attention away from the Anglo-allies.
 Domon's entire line advanced to attack, led by a regiment of chasseurs.
 The Prussian's 2nd Silesian Hussars and the 2nd Neumark Landwehr Cavalry moved forward through the infantry and attacked with the Hussars on the left and the Landwehr on the right; the Prussian cavalry, supported by the 3rd Silesian Landwehr Cavalry, attacked and drove back the chasseurs before retreating to avoid being flanked by the advancing French line.
 The Prussian cavalry were covered by Horse Battery No. 11, and Captain Schmidt's Foot Battery of the 15th Brigade which drew up to oppose a French pursuit.
 The French declined to follow up their attack because of the Prussian battery fire and the advancing Prussian infantry.

 By now, the battalions of Prussian 15th Brigade's flank guard of had reached Smohain.
 They had advanced so cautiously that their appearance from the south-eastern part of the village surprised both nearby Anglo-allied and French troops.
-The Prussian battalions crossed the principal fence separating them from the French extreme right, and at 17:30 drew up in line almost at right angles with the direction of the French front — two battalions in line, with the third in support; this marked the full engagement of the Prussians at the Battle of Waterloo.
+The Prussian battalions crossed the principal fence separating them from the French extreme right, and at 17:30 drew up in line almost at right angles with the direction of the French front—two battalions in line, with the third in support; this marked the full engagement of the Prussians at the Battle of Waterloo.